soevali/soevali/README.md

 - 👋 Hi, I’m @soevali
-- 👀 I’m interested in Python
+- 👀 I’m interested in Web Developmant and App Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Html, Css, Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...